sbroenne/plugin.video.nhkworldtv/readme.md

 ## 1.2.
 Overview

-NHK World TV is a plug-in that displays most of the content from [NHK World Japan](https://www3.nhk.or.jp/nhkworld/en/live/) in Kodi in the highest possible quality (720ü or 1080p where available):
+NHK World TV is a plug-in that displays most of the content from [NHK World Japan](https://www3.nhk.or.jp/nhkworld/en/live/) in Kodi in the highest possible quality (720p or 1080p where available):

 - Live Stream
-- On demand programs (by program, latest and most watched, categories and playlist) - you can also browse and search through all programs
+- On demand programs (by program, latest and most watched, categories and playlist) - you can also browse and search through all programs - ONLY available in 720p
 - Live schedule / "EPG"
 - Top Stories and At a Glance
 - News programs like NEWSLINE, NEWSLINE IN DEPTH and NEWSROOM TOKYO